shashikira02/BookBazaar/README.md

-# ClickCart
+# BookBazaar

-ClickCart is a mini online shopping web application built with the MERN stack (MongoDB, Express.js, React, Node.js) that offers most of the features used in an online shopping platform such as products, cart, checkout, pagination, payments, and more.
+BookBazaar is a online BookStore web application built with the MERN stack (MongoDB, Express.js, React, Node.js) that offers most of the features used in an online shopping platform such as products, view, read, pagination, payments, and more.

 ## Features

 - User sign-up and authentication
-- Password reset through email notifications
 - Pagination
-- Email notifications for successful logins
 - Image uploads
-- Stripe payment integration
 - Add, edit, update, and delete products as a Vendor

 ## Getting Started